tracey-nguyen/comp3900-computer-science-project/README.md

 # Computer Science Project (COMP3900): Foodle - A Recipe Recommendation System
+This project was conducted during 2022 Term 2 as part of the UNSW course COMP3900.

 ## Overview
 Foodle is an interactive recipe recommendation system, where users can match their ingredients to suitable recipes.
 This project mainly aims to: